bitrise-io/devcenter/_articles/en/reviews/setting-up-azure-ad-sso-for-bitrise.md

 ## Enforcing SAML SSO on the organization

-To be able to sign into Bitrise exclusively via SAML, you have to enable SAML on the organization.
+To be able to sign into Bitrise exclusively via SAML, you have to [enforce SAML on the organization](/team-management/organizations/saml-sso-in-organizations/#about-saml-sso-enforcement).
 Mind you!
-You can conly enforce SAML on the org, if all org members have enabled SAML SSO related to the org.
+You can only enforce SAML on the org, if **all org** members have enabled SAML SSO related to the org.

 1. Toggle the `Enforce SAML SSO` switch to the right on the `Single Sign On` tab of the org.
 2. Click `Save Changes`.